influxdata/docs-v2/content/influxdb/v2.2/visualize-data/_index.md

 The following articles outline ways to customize and manage dashboards.

 {{% note %}}
+The InfluxDB UI is packaged with InfluxDB and runs as part of the InfluxDB server.
-**NOTE:** The user interface (UI) is automatically installed with InfluxDB.
-To access the UI, start the influx daemon ([InfluxDB service](/influxdb/v2.2/reference/cli/influxd/)) by typing `influxd` in the command line.
-Use `localhost:8086` in your web browser to log in to your InfluxDB instance.
-For additional information see [Get started with InfluxDB](/influxdb/v2.2/get-started/).
+To access the UI, start the [`influxd` service](/influxdb/v2.2/reference/cli/influxd/)) and visit <http://localhost:8086> in your web browser.
 {{% /note %}}

 {{< children >}}